 Transfer Payment Administration Modernization

-ONN has expressed our concerns about the policy’s gaps and that so much is left to Ministry discretion.
-Treasury Board has assured us that this is a “first step” and that discussions will continue on elements of the policy that can be strengthened.
-We encourage all nonprofits that receive provincial funding (including through provincial agencies, Local Health Integration Networks, and the Ontario Trillium Foundation) to discuss the implementation of this policy with their funders if their practices are out of alignment.
+ONN has expressed our concerns about the policy’s gaps and the amount of Ministry discretion.
+We are confident that this is a “first step” and that discussions will continue on elements of the policy that can be strengthened.
+We look forward to continuing to work with the Treasury Board Secretariat.